synapsecns/sanguine/packages/synapse-interface/components/Maintenance/README.md

 To specify which bridge modules (SynapseRFQ, SynapseBridge, or SynapseCCTP) are paused, update the [Pause Bridge Modules JSON](https://github.com/synapsecns/sanguine/blob/master/packages/synapse-interface/public/pauses/v1/paused-bridge-modules.json).

+After updating the proper JSON files, the following steps must be taken to ensure the production webapp reflects the changes made:
+1. Merge branch in `master`
+2. Merge `master` branch into `fe-release` branch

+Although Step 1 will already reflect changes in the webapp, Step 2 is required in the slim chance that the github API is down, so that the production webapp can use the local JSON files as a reliable backup data source.

 ## Chain Pause

 You can pause the Bridge and Swap functionalities on specific chains using their chainIds.
 Pauses can be applied independently to Bridge or Swap functions, or to both simultaneously.